UMCU-Digital-Health/No_Show/docs/dataset_card.md

 - `name`: Code of the outpatient clinic reception.
 The first letter usually represents the area in the UMCU, for example: `"Receptie 10A"` *only used during prediction*
 - `description`: Description of the outpatient clinic reception, for example `"receptie van cardiologie"` *only used during prediction*
 - `name_text`: The name of the patient, for example `"John H. Doe"` *only used during prediction*
+- `patient_id`: The patient identifier number, for example `"123456789"` *only used during prediction*
 - `name_given1_callMe`: The first name of the patient, for example `"John"` *only used during prediction*
 - `telecom1_value`: The mobile phone number of the patient (if known), for example: `"06-73496410"` *only used during prediction*
 - `telecom2_value`: The home phone number of the patient (if known), for example: `"0481-643995"` *only used during prediction*
 - `telecom3_value`: The other phone number of the patient (if known), for example: `null` *only used during prediction*
-- `birthDate`: UNIX timestamp in ms of the birthdate of the patient, needed for validation when calling, for example `679418100000` *only used during prediction*
+- `birthDate`: UNIX timestamp in ms or ISO8601 formatted datetime of the birthdate of the patient, needed for validation when calling, for example `679418100000` *only used during prediction*

 ### Data Splits